 Honig Winery is a family run winery whose first commercial vintage dates from 1980.
-Patriarch Louis Honig ran a successful advertising business in San Francisco when he decided to buy land in the Napa Valley.
-He purchased 68 acres here in 1964 from the Wagner’s (owners of nearby Caymus Vineyards).
-The stage was set for what would eventually become the Honig wines – this vineyard was planted to two varietals, Cabernet Sauvignon and Sauvignon Blanc.
+Patriarch Louis Honig ran a successful advertising business in San Francisco when he decided to buy land in Napa Valley.
+He purchased 68 acres here in 1964 from the Wagner family, the owners of nearby Caymus Vineyards.
+The stage was set for what would eventually become the Honig wines; this vineyard was planted to two varieties, Cabernet Sauvignon and Sauvignon Blanc.
 For a number of years, the grapes from this property were sold to other area vintners.

 Their first vintage of wine was a Sauvignon Blanc made in 1980 (merely several hundred cases) as a tribute to Louis Honig.
-After winning a Gold Medal at the Orange County Fair in Southern California the family realized they might have something special in their vineyard and they decided to build a winery on the property – which they finished in 1982.
+Founding winemaker was Rick Tracy who was also the Honig General Manager and a general partner.
+After winning a Gold Medal at the Orange County Fair in Southern California the Honig family realized they might have something special in their vineyard and they decided to build a winery on the property which was completed in 1982.
 The Honig property was originally called the HNW Vineyard – the three initials taken from the names of the early partners including Louis Honig and San Francisco based judge Daniel Weinstein.

 They made additional vintages – but did not have the sales and marketing expertise to promote this very good wine.
 At one point the family considered selling the property.
 Grandson Michael Honig realized at an early age that if they sold this property, they would never be able to afford to buy additional property in the valley.
 After discussion with his father (Bill Honig who in 1975 had been appointed by Governor Jerry Brown to serve on the California State Board of Education and later elected to three terms as California’s Superintendent of Public Instruction), it was jointly decided Michael would drop out of school at age 21 and focus on building their fledgling wine business.
 At only 22 years of age, he took over the management of both the vineyard and the winery.
 That was in 1984.